-For Dave DeWalt, Founder and Managing Director of advisory firm (and Immuta investor) NightDragon, these beasts have a compelling dual nature.
-Balancing power with danger, dragons contain immense potential strength that can (quite literally) go up in flames if not managed properly.
-This same power/danger duality is evident in modern data use.
+For Dave DeWalt, Founder and Managing Director of advisory firm (and Immuta investor) NightDragon, the modern data stack–like dragons–has a compelling dual nature.
+Balancing power with danger, both evolving data stacks and dragons contain immense potential strength that can (quite literally) go up in flames if not managed properly.

-Before sharing solutions for optimizing data’s power and minimizing risk, the webinar speakers observed the factors contributing to the dangerous “Data Dragon” organizations are facing.
-These challenges start with the sheer volume of data involved in modern use and analytics.
+Most data stack challenges are rooted in the sheer volume of data involved in modern use and analytics.
 During the advent of data use, information was collected and stored in smaller quantities and often kept separate from other technology by firewalls and other defensive mechanisms.
 “Now we’ve just had this massive explosion of data,” noted DeWalt.
 Holmberg echoed his sentiment that there is simply more data now than ever before.

-On top of the increasing amount of data, there is a wider array of locations in which it is being stored, accessed, and utilized.
+On top of the growing amount of data, the hybrid nature of the modern data stack broadens the locations in which data is being stored, accessed, and utilized.
 This comes from the increasingly common migration to the cloud, as the promises of cloud storage and computing influence more organizations to make the move.
-In addition, the new “work from anywhere” model of business spurred by the Covid-19 pandemic means that data is accessed from exponentially more locations than ever before.
+In addition, the “work from anywhere” model of business spurred by the Covid-19 pandemic means that data is accessed from more locations than ever before.
 Add in the growing number of data privacy regulations impacting data use, and you’ve got a troublesome stew of sensitive information, users who need to access it, and laws that govern its utilization.

 The combination of extensive data points and burgeoning technologies creates a situation where analytical needs are outpacing traditional approaches to managing data access.
 Carroll highlighted this challenge, noting that “these are nascent technologies that are being adopted at rates that we didn’t see in any [other] time in technology and computing infrastructure.”
 This is all occurring with “no real cohesive single standard [for] data privacy” according to DeWalt, which presents a massive challenge for data teams who need to respond to increasing pressure from both data users and regulatory requirements.
 Describing this growing concern, Carroll noted that “more users are able to access more data than ever before, and…typically you have controls in place.
 We just don’t have those controls yet.”

-This is the ultimate risk of the “Data Dragon.”
+This is the ultimate risk associated with the modern data stack.
 The overwhelming shift to cloud-based data storage and analytics is surpassing the ability for data access to be properly controlled.
-The forecasted benefits of leveraging the data’s potential are overshadowed by the risks of data leakage, breach, or misuse.
 As the attack surface for malignant actors widens, organizations must work to ensure that their data is being accessed efficiently – without compromising its security.

-With such immediate risk surrounding the future of data and obscuring the abundant benefits of leveraging this resource, what steps can be taken to effectively address these concerns and tame the “Data Dragon?”
+With such immediate risk surrounding the future of data and obscuring the abundant benefits of leveraging data resources, what steps can be taken to effectively address these concerns?
 Here’s what the experts had to say:

 1. Separate Policy from Platform

-The number of cloud data platform providers, such as Snowflake, Databricks, Starburst, and Google BigQuery, is only going to continue growing and diversifying.
+The number of cloud data platform providers is only going to continue growing and diversifying.
 As organizations adopt multiple technologies to best suit their needs, there remains one constant: data must be governed wherever it lives.
 If data access control policies are created and maintained in each of these individual platforms, then the data will not be subject to a consistent standard of protection.

 Rather than attaching policies to individual platforms, data teams must implement tools that allow for consistent policy authoring and enforcement across their data ecosystems.
 Speaking to this necessity, Carroll emphasized that “in this age of modern data security and privacy…you need to be able to separate the policy from those platforms in order to dynamically control [the data] at scale.”
 To elaborate on this point, he laid out his “three key pieces of modern data security in cloud data infrastructure,” spotlighting the importance of: